 Leucovorin (folinic acid)

 Leucovorin is not a chemotherapy drug.
-But it is often given as part of chemotherapy treatment.
-It’s either given before chemotherapy to make the treatment more effective or after chemotherapy to reduce the risk of side effects.
+It is often given as part of chemotherapy treatment to increase effectiveness or reduce side effects.

 You will usually be given leucovorin in the chemotherapy day unit or during a stay in hospital.
 A chemotherapy nurse will give it to you.
 During treatment you will usually see a cancer doctor, a chemotherapy nurse or a specialist nurse.
 This is who we mean when we mention doctor or nurse in this information.

-Your nurse will give you the leucovorin through one of the following:
+Your nurse will give you the leucovorin as an injection through one of the following:

 Leucovorin may also be given as tablets.
 Before you leave hospital, the nurse or pharmacist will give you the tablets to take at home.
 It’s important to take your tablets exactly as explained.
 This is to make sure they work as well as possible for you.